Germany's Next Topmodel season 17: Controversies

 Jasmin Jägers boycotted the live finale of season 17.
 Due to the bad experiences of former participants, she no longer wants to be associated with Germany's Next Topmodel.

 During the live finale Heidi Klum said towards the criticism of the show: "Dear critics, unfortunately I have to disappoint you.
 We're going on as before."
 This was condemned in the strongest terms by both the German media and viewers and caused outrage in Germany.
-Der Spiegel (online) headlined: "Final in Heidi's torture cellar".
+Der Spiegel headlined: "Final in Heidi's torture cellar".
 Stern (magazine) headlined "Stupid instead of diversity - how Heidi Klum doesn't want to change anything" and T-Online said: "The ego show of the GNTM deadbeat mom".
 The well-known German comedian Carolin Kebekus said "Germany's Next Topmodel made many great: eating disorders, self-loathing, cyberbullying" and "this year they went crazy for diversity because every woman has the right to be humiliated by Heidi Klum."

-In August 2022 in the wake of allegations by former participants against Germany's Next Topmodel, the winner of the 14th season, Simone Kowalski, also spoke up as she said: "Top Model is very dangerous for today's and the previous generations!
-Many young women have mental trauma!
-Heidi says she's just being the hostess, but she has a responsibility to at least face the pain and trauma that has been inflicted on many girls!".
-Kowalski also teamed up with America's Next Top Model contestant Lisa D'Amato to talk about her traumatic experiences with Germany's Next Topmodel.
-She said during the interview, that Germany’s Next Topmodel made her sick: "They took everything from me, I almost lost my family, my friends, all my money.
-It was inhuman - they broke me mentally.
-I came on the show healthy and got sick."
-She also said that after the show she was forced against her will to work for Heidi Klum's father.
-To former contestants defending the show, she says: "Good for you, but not for everyone".
-In her opinion, Germany's Next Topmodel should be discontinued.